-Monitoring Site Visits: DFCS Afterschool Care Program staff will engage in scheduled and unscheduled monitoring site visits throughout the contract period to assess program activities and review programmatic and fiscal records.
+Monitoring Visits: DFCS Afterschool Care Program staff will engage in scheduled and unscheduled monitoring site visits throughout the contract period to assess program activities and review programmatic and fiscal records.
+These visits may include on site visits or remote desk reviews.